Pakistani Canadians: Religion

-Although the majority of Pakistani Canadians are Muslims, there is a sizable community of Christians as well.
-In recent times, Pakistani Zoroastrians (called Parsis) have come to Canada mainly from the cities of Karachi.
-Pakistani-Canadian Hindus and Sikhs also tend to stay in their own communities and share religious and cultural life with fellow Indo-Canadian Hindus and Sikhs.

 Language

 Most Pakistani Canadians speak English or French.
 However, many also speak a second or third language, as they often tend to keep hold of their native tongues, which includes Urdu, Punjabi.

 Geographical distribution

 Provinces

 Figures from the 2021 Canadian Census from StatsCan indicate that there are 303,260 Canadians who claim Pakistani ancestry.

 Metropolitan Areas

 Local municipalities

 There were 162,710 Pakistani-Canadians in the Greater Toronto Area per the 2021 Census, making it home to one of the largest Pakistani diaspora communities in North America.
 Per the 2021 Census, there were 41,705 Pakistani-Canadians residing within the actual city of Toronto; the majority of the community is concentrated throughout the suburbs of the GTA.

-There are 41,025 Pakistani-Canadians residing in Mississauga per the 2021 Census, comprising 5.76% of the City's population.
+There are 41,025 Pakistani-Canadians residing in Mississauga per the 2021 Census, comprising 5.76% of the city's population.
 This is up from 27,345 recorded in the 2011 Census.
-Urdu is the 2nd most common reported mother tongue after English, and there are 55,765 Urdu speakers in Mississauga.
+Urdu is the 2nd most common reported mother tongue after English, and there are 55,765 speakers in Mississauga.

 Pakistani-Canadians made up 3.81% of the population of Milton in 2011, per the 2021 census this number has tripled to 12.88%, making it one of the fastest growing Pakistani communities in the nation.
-Urdu is the 2nd most commonly spoken language, with 19,830 speakers per the 2021 Census.
+Urdu is the 2nd most common reported mother tongue, with 19,830 speakers per the 2021 Census.

 There are 10,825 Pakistani Canadians living in Metro Vancouver per the 2016 Census.
 Most Pakistanis who live in Metro Vancouver reside in areas such as Surrey, which has 5,565 Pakistani Canadian residents per the 2016 Census.